PukaCyi/System-Overload/README.md

 * Download the build:
   - Scroll to "Artifacts" and select "Codename Engine" or "Update-(Version)" if you're updating.
 Download the zip file.
   - If you're updating your Codename Engine build, please note that things may break if your build is old.
 You can update the engine just by unzipping the Update-(Version) file and replacing the old build.

+## Notice:
+  - If you're on the official Codename Engine Discord server (recommend joining it if you're interested in the engine), you can also skip the hard stuff and get straight to downloading the engine [here](https://discordapp.com/channels/860561967383445535/1029120938559684668/1213555930151784518)

 * Set Up:
   - Unzip the downloaded file and navigate to the "mods" folder.
 Create a new folder called "System Overload" and paste the entire mod stuff inside.